-Retailers: It’s now or never; AI is on your list of essentials
+Retailers: AI is on your list of essential items and it’s now or never

-Retailers: It’s now or never; AI is on your list of essentials
+Retailers: AI is on your list of essential items and it’s now or never

 Shopping isn’t what it used to be.
 As a retailer, you have to be everywhere and all things to all customers ― it’s a lot.
 Traditional customer service can’t tackle even a fraction of that demand, but with the help of artificial intelligence, you can cut back on processes that zap the energy of your team and deplete resources, work faster on routine tasks with zero errors, and make it more fun for everyone while you’re at it.
 In the same way your customer wants to see a fully stocked store with a hearty range of items to choose from, even if they’ll only buy the tiniest fraction of it, you want to know you could be available to every customer in any way they want you to be, without having to develop a thousand different apps and pieces of software to do it.